What Is IPAM in Networking and Cybersecurity?

 Defining IPAM Components.
 Benefits of Using IPAM Solutions.

 Managing thousands of IP-connected devices can become a great challenge for many organizations.
 But imagine trying to keep track of which IP Address is assigned to each device, which DHCP lease is up, or when the IP has changed?
+In this article, you’ll find out what is IPAM, what are the IPAM components, what are the benefits of using IPAM, and many more.
+Read on for more knowledge on the topic!

 #1.
 IP Address Inventory Management